Back to blog

 Why most Instagram booking funnels leak customers

-The usual setup looks simple on paper: put a link in your bio, send people to a landing page, then send them again to a scheduler, then again to a payment screen.
+The usual setup looks simple on paper: put a link in your bio, send people to a landing page, then to a scheduler, then to a payment screen.
 In practice, each extra click creates friction and weakens purchase intent.
+People who find you on Instagram are often in a discovery mindset — interested and curious, but not yet committed.
+A complicated booking path kills that momentum faster than any competitor.

 • A links-only page forces visitors to do too much thinking.